Using Mathematica for Quantum Mechanics: A Student's Manual

 \section{Why Mathematica?}

-The course will be taught in the \emph{Wolfram language} of Mathematica (version 10).
-No prior knowledge of Mathematica is necessary, and Mathematica licenses will be provided.
-Alternatives to Mathematica, such as Matlab or Maple, may be used by the students, but only limited help will be available from the instructor.
+This book is written in the \emph{Wolfram language} of Mathematica (version 11); however, any other language such as Matlab or Python may be used with suitable translation, as the core ideas presented here are not specific to the Wolfram language.

-There are many reasons for choosing Mathematica over other computer-algebra systems (CAS): \begin{itemize} \item Mathematica is a very high-level programming environment, which allows the user to focus on \emph{what} he wants to do instead of \emph{how} it is done.
-A very large number of algorithms for analytic and numerical calculations is included in the Mathematica kernel and its libraries. \item Mathematica seamlessly mixes analytic and numerical facilities.
-For many calculations it allows you to push analytic evaluations as far as possible, and then continue with numerical evaluations by making only trivial changes. \item Mathematica supports a wide range of programming paradigms, which means that you can keep programming in your favorite style.
-See \autoref{sec:factorial15} for a concrete example. \item The instructor is more familiar with Mathematica than any other CAS. \end{itemize}
+There are several reasons why Mathematica was chosen over other computer-algebra systems: \begin{itemize} \item Mathematica is a very high-level programming environment, which allows the user to focus on \emph{what} s?he wants to do instead of \emph{how} it is done.
+The Wolfram language is extremely expressive and can perform deep calculations with very short and unencumbered programs. \item Mathematica supports a wide range of programming paradigms, which means that you can keep programming in your favorite style.
+See \autoref{sec:factorial15} for a concrete example. \item The \emph{Notebook} interface of Mathematica provides an interactive experience that holds programs, experimental code, results, and graphics in one place. \item Mathematica seamlessly mixes analytic and numerical facilities.
+For many calculations it allows you to push analytic evaluations as far as possible, and then continue with numerical evaluations by making only minimal changes. \item A very large number of algorithms for analytic and numerical calculations is included in the Mathematica kernel and its libraries. \end{itemize}